 A green decor for the jewel.

 The house is not the only building on the grounds at Ettington Park, but, obviously, as a fan of The Haunting, the main house got all my interest.
-The property is perfectly delimited with water or with a stone wall.
+The property is perfectly delimited with water (River Stour) or with a stone wall.
 The grass is impeccably trimmed and groomed.
 There are rare flowers here and there — if you were expecting an English garden, try somewhere else — but this is perfect as it is.
 This garden actually makes the house really stand out: the focal point of interest.
 I was intrigued to see where the path from the main entrance lead to.
 If you're outside, facing the house, the actual road comes from the left side, with some parking space under the trees.
-In the movie, Eleanor seems to come from the right side (impossible, it's a garden) but actually comes from a straight path right in front of the house.
+In the movie, Eleanor seems to come from the right side (impossible, it is a garden) but actually comes from a straight path right in front of the house.
 This old road in front of the house still exists, but cannot be used anymore.
 It leads to a rusted metal bridge (over troubled water), which began to fall apart, literally in pieces.
 The access to the bridge is blocked by a wooden fence.

 Mrs. Dudley warned you, though.